Are there refunds?

-We will email all contestants on Tuesday, April 23, with your drop-off time and instructions for the day of the contest.
+We will email all contestants, week of event, with your drop-off time and instructions for the day of the contest.
 Drop-off times will be determined by your pie category.
 Contestants must check-in and deliver their pie(s) for judging at the designated time(s).
 There will be an artisan marketplace, baking demos, lectures and fun activities to enjoy throughout the day before the public pie tasting begins at 3:30 PM.
 Judges will announce the winners at 4:30 PM.

 What size should my pie be?

 We suggest using 9- to 10-inch pie pans.
 You will need to provide two pies: one for judging; and one for the public tasting.

 If I’m making hand pies, how many should I bring?